 EXPERIENCES AND ADVICE FROM BLACK STUDENTS

-Q&A with Black students from Oxford and Cambridge 🔗 🌟 InsideUni recently hosted a Q&A with Black students from both universities, including current students and recent graduates.
+Q&A with Black students from Oxford and Cambridge 🔗 🌟 InsideUni hosted a Q&A with Black students from both universities, including current students and recent graduates.
 The panellists answered a variety of questions about encouraging Black students to apply, and ensuring access work continues after the admissions process.

 Target Oxbridge podcast 🔗 🌟 This podcast features interviews with students with Black African and Caribbean heritage, who previously participated in the Target Oxbridge programme.
 They discuss their experiences and advice for future applicants.
+It's no longer being produced but episodes are still available.

 Taking Up Space 🔗 Written by Cambridge graduates Chelsea Kwakye and Ore Ogunbiyi, this book and accompanying website features honest conversations with past and present students to explore what ‘inclusion’ and ‘diversity’ truly mean for young Black women.
 In particular, check out the reading lists 🔗 🌟 they have compiled for each subject, focusing on decolonising university curricula and promoting the works of Black authors.
 This interview with the author 🔗 explains some of the book’s aims further.